North Staffordshire Railway: Locomotives

 At grouping 196 steam locomotives including the Leek & Manifold and Caldon Low engines were absorbed into the LMS along with the three railmotors and one battery electric locomotive.
 This last engine was built at Stoke in 1917 for shunting the copper works at Oakamoor.
 Four engines under construction at Stoke in 1923 were completed and also added to the LMS stock.
 Although many of the locomotives were not old, due to the LMS policy of standardisation all NSR engines had been withdrawn from service by 1939.
 The one exception was the battery electric shunting locomotive which remained in service until 1963.

 Two NSR locomotives are preserved.
 NSR No. 2, an 0-6-2T New L class (one of the four constructed in 1923) and the battery electric locomotive.
-Both formed part of the national collection at the National Railway Museum but in 2016 ownership of the New L class locomotive was transferred to the Foxfield Railway where the locomotive is now on display.
+Both formed part of the national collection at the National Railway Museum until 2016 when ownership of the New L class locomotive was transferred to the Foxfield Railway..
+As of 2026 the battery electric locomotive was at the Locomotion Museum in Shildon.